-As of December 31, 2018, 2017 and 2016, Monex, S.A.B. identified operating segments within its different business and it considers each as part of its internal structure and with its own profit risks and opportunities.
-These segments are regularly reviewed in order to assign operating monetary resources and evaluate their performance.
+As of December 31, 2019, 2018 and 2017, Monex, S.A.B. identified operating segments within its different business activities, considering each as part of its internal structure and with its own risks and performance opportunities.
+These segments are regularly reviewed in order to assign appropriate monetary resources for their operations and evaluate their performance.